-The community of Fraser Lake expects many groups to take advantage of the arena's new hard surfacing by planning summer indoor activities and that the facility will remain as the center of local winter recreation activities for many years.
+The community of Fraser Lake expects many groups to take advantage of the arena's new hard surfacing by planning summer indoor activities and that the facility will remain as the centre of local winter recreation activities for many years.
 This arena is the core provider of winter recreation opportunities for over 2,000 local residents.
 Sport tourism expenditures from Vanderhoof, Burns Lake and other regional communities, is estimated to contribute over $100,000 each year to the local economy.

 Under this project, a key piece of Fraser Lake's recreational infrastructure has undergone a necessary improvement, providing the residents of the community with the benefit of a modern arena facility.